NCAS-CMS/cfa-conventions/source/cfa.md

-The dimensions listed by the **`aggregated_dimensions`** attribute constrain the dimensions that may be spanned by variables referenced from any of the other attributes, in the same way that the array dimensions perform that role for a ususal CF-netCDF variable.
+The dimensions listed by the **`aggregated_dimensions`** attribute constrain the dimensions that may be spanned by variables referenced from any of the other attributes, in the same way that the array dimensions perform that role for a usual CF-netCDF variable.
 For instance, all variables named by the **`cell_measures`** attribute of an aggregated data variable must span a subset of zero or more of the dimensions given by the **`aggregated_dimensions`** attribute; or the